The zinnia flower is arguably one of the most commonly grown blooms by backyard gardeners, probably because it’s so easy to grow!

 What Does a Yellow Zinnia Represent?

 Yellow zinnias symbolize positive energy, joy, and optimism.
+It’s also one of the flowers that mean friendship.

 What Does a White Zinnia Mean?